Melvinchw/42_Cursus/get_next_line/readme.md

 	    	storage[fd] = clean_buffer(storage[fd]);
 	    	return (line);
 	}
+1. To start with this function, we need a 'static variable'.
+Static variable is used to store newly appended string after returning the line.
+> 	**How static variables work?**
+>>	- Variables are stored in the data portion of the memory.
+If the value is initialized, it will remain even if the programme stops.
+However, each time a programme is run, if the value is altered it will be reflected in the variables.
+These variables are stored within the function and can be used to store data values when the previous function call do something to the data eg get_next_line.
 //need a static variable to store the newly appended string after returning the line
 //need a char ptr to point to the string that will be returned
 //This storage[fd] is pointing to the string that will be stored